AstarNetwork/astar-docs/docs/integrations/api/gas_api.md

 ## Response parameters

-- slow: The gas price for a transaction that takes a long time to execute.
+- slow: The gas price for a transaction that will take a long time to execute.
-- average: The gas price for a transaction that takes a medium time to execute.
+- average: The gas price for a transaction that will take a medium amount of time to execute.
-- fast: The gas price for a transaction that takes a short time to execute.
+- fast: The gas price for a transaction that will take a short amount of time to execute.

 - eip1559: